 What Information Was Involved?
-The investigation determined your name and the following types of data were present in the files that were identified as acquired without authorization: property address, Social Security number, loan application information, and loan number (if the loan was funded).
+The investigation determined your Social Security number, loan numbers, property address, and name were present in the files that were identified as acquired without authorization.

 What We Are Doing.
 We take this incident and the security of information in our care seriously.
-Upon learning of this incident, we immediately secured our environment, investigated to determine the nature and scope of the incident, and notified law enforcement.
-We have also implemented additional technical safeguards to help prevent a similar incident in the future.
+Upon learning of this incident, MIAC promptly secured its environment, investigated to determine the nature and scope of the incident, and notified law enforcement.
+MIAC also implemented additional technical safeguards to help prevent a similar incident in the future.

 Although we are unaware of any identity theft or fraud resulting from this incident, MIAC is offering you access to <<12/24>> months of complimentary credit monitoring and identity protection services through IDX, a ZeroFox Company, the data breach and recovery services expert.
 Details of this offer and instructions on how to enroll in the services may be found in the attached Steps You Can Take to Protect Personal Information.
-If you would like to enroll in these services you will need to follow the attached instructions, as we are unable to enroll you automatically.
+If you would like to enroll in these services, you will need to follow the attached instructions, as we are unable to enroll you automatically.

 What You Can Do.
-We encourage you to remain vigilant against incidents of identity theft and fraud over the next twelve to twenty-four months by reviewing your account statements and immediately report any suspicious activity or incidents of suspected identity theft or fraud to your bank or other financial institution(s).
-Additional information may be found in the attached Steps You Can Take to Protect Personal Information.
+While MIAC is unaware of any actual or attempted misuse of your information as a result of this incident, we encourage you to remain vigilant against incidents of identity theft and fraud over the next twelve to twenty-four months by reviewing your account statements and immediately report any suspicious activity or incidents of suspected identity theft or fraud to your bank or other financial institution(s).
+You may review the information contained in the attached "Steps You Can Take to Help Protect Your Information."
+You may also activate your access to IDX identity and credit monitoring services we are making available to you.
+There is no charge to you for the cost of these services; however, you will need to follow the instructions below to activate your enrollment in this service.

 For More Information.
-If you have questions regarding this incident, you may contact a dedicated assistance line that AFR has set up with MIAC at 1-888-567-0238 between the hours of 9:00am and 9:00pm Eastern.
+If you have questions regarding this incident, you may contact a dedicated assistance line that PHH has set up with MIAC at 1-888-567-0238 between the hours of 9:00am and 9:00pm Eastern.
 You may also write to MIAC at 521 Fifth Ave., 6th Floor, New York, NY 10175.